an excellent day to run and not grow weary.

 It is impossible to make it from one end of this earthly life to the other without times when we feel alone, abused, abandoned, tired or uncertain.
 God is the only One who never tires and whose strength is never diminished.

 It is important to remember to turn toward God when we feel the weakest and are the most susceptible to the temptations and negative influences of the world.
 At times, this may be particularly difficult to do, especially in those instances where we may allow the notion that God has forgotten about us to creep into our minds.
-God’s love is powerful and always present.
+Sometimes it takes effort – but we must make the effort – to remind ourselves that God’s love is powerful and always present.

 “How priceless is Your unfailing love, O God!”
 (Psalm 36:7a NIV).